datatrail-jhu/00_intro/manuscript/004_how_to_learn.md

 ![process can be difficult](images/004_how_to_learn/004_cdsintro_how_to_learn-3.png)

-### Experienced Data Scientists Fail

-- videos : 4 people all try to learn to do the same process (including PhD + 10 years of experience) ; ignore what they're trying to do but see how many times they google
-- this is how this works

 ### Learning How To Learn

 In addition to learning the basics of data science in this course set, we also want you to *learn how to learn*.